InfantSEE

 InfantSEE is a year-round program that provides no-cost exams for infants aged six to 12 months

 At Visual Eyes optometry practice, we believe that people of all ages should receive eye exams.
-The importance of eye exams are well-documented, preventing vision loss and disease.
+The importance of eye exams is well-documented, preventing vision loss and disease.
 Even children are susceptible to vision problems and eye diseases.
 In fact, one in 10 children is at risk from undiagnosed eye disease.
 Yet only 14 percent of children from infancy to 6 years old receive a comprehensive eye exam.
-This can be detrimental for proper development and education.
-Nearly 80 percent of we learn is through the eyes.
+This can be detrimental to proper development and education.
+Nearly 80 percent of what we learn is through the eyes.
 We need to ensure our children have the best vision possible to make learning easier.
 That’s why we participate in InfantSEE, a year-round program that provides no-cost exams by an eye doctor who has the instruments and resources for eye care that are not available to pediatricians and family doctors.
-With this program we can detect potential problems, that if left undetected, may lead to learning and developmental issues later.
+With this program, we can detect potential problems, that if left undetected, may lead to learning and developmental issues later.
 Additionally, it gives new parents the peace of mind that their infant’s vision is developing properly.

 Eye conditions that may affect children are more common than you think

 Did you know one in 30 children will be affected by amblyopia, more often referred to as lazy eye, which is a leading cause of vision loss in people younger than 45 years?
-This is just one of the eye conditions that can and does affect children around the world.

 Others include:

-• Strabismus – More commonly known as crossed-eyes, it affects one in 25 and is a risk factor for amblyopia
+- Strabismus – More commonly known as crossed-eyes, it affects one in 25 and is a risk factor for amblyopia

-• Significant refractive error – One in 33 will be affected from errors such as near-sightedness, far-sightedness, or astigmatism
+- Significant refractive error – One in 33 will be affected from errors such as near-sightedness, far-sightedness, or astigmatism

-• Eye disease – One in 100 will exhibit evidence of eye disease, such as glaucoma
+- Eye disease – One in 100 will exhibit evidence of eye disease, such as glaucoma

-• Retinoblastoma – One in 20,000 children have retinoblastoma, also known as intraocular cancer, the seventh most common pediatric cancer
+- Retinoblastoma – One in 20,000 children have retinoblastoma, also known as intraocular cancer, the seventh most common pediatric cancer

 Additionally, a study from 2006 to 2007 showed that one in nine infants assessed showed an overall need for concern, which required follow-up or referral to a specialist